 Big Brooklyn is actually named after a cliff on an inactive granite quarry in Branford where Willie and his friends spent many hours swimming while growing up.
 And, yes, it was big!
 The Colorado-based band began to take shape as Willie and Melody were joined by other fantastic musicians.
 Tenor sax player Luke Soasey joined them first, an amazing student of sax, well-versed in jazz, and an active performer.
 Luke studied with many teachers, including John Gross, Rob Scheps, Charley Gray, Darrell Grant, Allan Jones, Bob Mover, David Valdez, David Friesen, Stefon Harris, among others.
 Aaron Summerfield joined next, a masterful guitarist, comfortable in any genre, from playing a sweet ballad to soloing in free and chaotic sections, and able to play passionately while instantly technically navigating the simple and the complex.
 Aaron earned his Masters of Music degree at the University of Denver where he was the jazz department’s “Outstanding Graduate Student.”
 Aaron is a full-time active performer, composer, and college music educator in Denver, Colorado.
 Finally, Jo Asker joined the group on bass.
 Jo earned his Master of Music in double bass performance from Colorado State University and performs widely in the classical and jazz worlds with such groups as the Erik Bowen Trio, the Twirling Zucchini Trio, the Mood Elevators, the Modern Art Duo, the Palouse Choral Society Festival Orchestra, the Idaho Bach Festival Orchestra, the Mood Elevators, the Twirling Zucchini Trio, Mark Sloniker, and many more.
 Jo is also a music educator, teaching double bass at two different colleges.

-While thriving in live performance, Big Brooklyn released their first album, Purpose, this year, having the opportunity to work with Denver’s master recording engineer Colin Bricker at Mighty Fine Productions, who has also recorded artists such as Ron Miles, Brian Blade, Bill Frisell, and Dave Liebman.
+While thriving in live performance, Big Brooklyn has released two albums, Everyone Everywhere and Purpose, having the opportunity to work and record both albums with Denver’s master recording engineer Colin Bricker at Mighty Fine Productions, who has also recorded artists such as Ron Miles, Brian Blade, Bill Frisell, and Dave Liebman.
 Their music has been well-received.

 “Serious talent in an eclectic and unique package.”